ipcrypt-std/draft-denis-uricrypt/draft-denis-uricrypt.md

 - If `(SIVLEN + component_len) % PADBS = 1`: add 2 bytes of padding
 - If `(SIVLEN + component_len) % PADBS = 2`: add 1 byte of padding

-With the default value of PADBS=3, this padding scheme provides partial length-hiding: components with consecutive byte lengths produce ciphertexts of the same size.
-For example, with SIVLEN=16, components of length 3, 4, and 5 bytes all produce 21-byte outputs after padding.
-This creates size buckets where multiple plaintext lengths map to the same ciphertext length, preventing passive adversaries from determining exact component sizes without the secret key.
+With the default value of `PADBS=3`, this padding scheme provides partial length-hiding.
+For example, with `SIVLEN=16`, components "abc", "abcd", and "abcde" all produce 21-byte outputs after padding.
+Without the secret key, a passive adversary cannot determine the exact original component size.

 The final output is encoded using URL-safe base64 {{!RFC4648}}, with '-' replacing '+' and '_' replacing '/' for URI compatibility.